jzhang306/jzhang306.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-A Senior undergraduate student at the University of Iowa pursuing a Computer Science Bachelor.
+A Senior undergraduate student at the University of Iowa pursuing a Computer Science Bachelor degree.